Serving Clients for OVER 65 Years Contact Us Now

 • “Appellate Practice”, Program Planner, Oregon State Bar Continuing Legal Education (1987)

-• Chair of the Board of Directors of Central Catholic High School
+• Former Chair of the Board of Directors of Central Catholic High School

 • Classroom Law Project: "We the People" Competition; Central Catholic High School